 Evidence Internal auditor commentary Is bank reconciliation regularly completed and reconciled with the cash book and cover every account?
 Yes Reconciliations are done monthly.
 A councillor was receiving emailed copies of the bank statement and cashbook to confirm the reconciliation, due to coronavirus restrictions, but from October will do these in person.
-Note: The Councillor needs to sign the bank statements as well as the bank reconciliation.
 Do bank balances agree with bank statements?
-Yes The auditor viewed bank statements up to 30/09/21, evidencing the following balances match the cashbook 30/09/21 Town Council account 0687: £50,000 20/07/21 Close Brothers 7718: £500,000 30/09/21 Base rate reward 6831: £410,859.92 30/09/21 Business Premium Account 5315: £511,564.44 Is there regular reporting of bank balances at Council meetings?
+Yes The auditor viewed bank statements up to 31/03/22, evidencing the following balances match the cashbook 31/03/22 Town Council account 0687: £50,000 20/07/21 Close Brothers 7718: £500,000 31/03/22 Base rate reward 6831: £410,880.30 31/03/22 Business Premium Account 5315: £272,248.91 Close Brothers year is 21/07 - 20/07.
+Interest is paid into A/C 5315 each 20/07 Is there regular reporting of bank balances at Council meetings?
 Yes Very full reports are provided to each regular full council meeting and on the website.

-Section 11 - year end procedures Evidence Internal auditor commentary Are appropriate accounting procedures used?
+Section 11 - year end procedures

+Evidence Internal auditor commentary Are appropriate accounting procedures used?
 Yes Monthly accounts are produced on a receipts and payments basis and converted into Income and Expenditure accounts at year end.
 Financial trail from records to presented accounts Yes Has the appropriate end of year AGAR documents been completed?
 Yes As Council is a smaller authority with gross income and expenditure exceeding £25,000 but not exceeding £6.5million it has completed Part 3 and Section 1 Accounting Statements of the AGAR.
-The Full council discussed and approved the completed AGAR at the meeting 23/06/2021 (min 40) and confirmed the completion of audit would be publicily advertised for the required period.
 Did the Council meet the exemption criteria and correctly declared itself exempt?
-Not applicable During the period in question did the small authority demonstrate that it correctly provided for the exercise of public right as required by the Accounts and Audit Regulations 2015?
+N/A During the period in question did the small authority demonstrate that it correctly provided for the exercise of public right as required by the Accounts and Audit Regulations 2015?
 Yes The notice advising the public rights was displayed from 28 th June 2021 until at least 6 th August 2021, both on the town council notice board and website, before being replaced by the notice of conclusion of audit.
 Have the publication requirements been met in accordance with the Regulations?
 Yes The notice of conclusion of audit was on display at the time of the audit visit, from 14th September 2021.
-Additional comments: 1